bbauska/W3Cx-3of5/README.md

 W3C has designed a [**\"Front-End Web Developer\" (FEWD) Professional Certificate**](https://www.edx.org/professional-certificate/front-end-web-developer-9) where you learn all of the necessary skills needed to build interactive and responsive user experiences on the Web.
 This program deepens your knowledge of the 3 foundational languages that power the Web: HTML5, CSS and JavaScript.
 The **W3C FEWD** program is composed of 5 courses:

+1. CSS Basics
+2. 5.0x HTML5 and CSS Fundamentals
+3. This course: 5.1x HTML5 Coding Essentials and Best Practices
+4. 5.2x HTML5 Apps and Games
+5. JavaScript Introduction

-## Welcome to \"HTML5 Coding Essentials and Best Practices\"
+<h3>Welcome to "HTML5 Coding Essentials and Best Practices"</h3>
 This course is a natural follow up of the [CSS Basics](https://www.edx.org/course/css-basics) and [HTML5 & CSS Fundamentals](https://www.edx.org/course/html5-and-css-fundamentals) courses.
 As such, required prerequisites are:

 -   Be comfortable putting together an HTML document,
 -   Have minimal familiarity with CSS,
 -   Basic knowledge of JavaScript and DOM APis is sufficient, and this course will include a recap of basics.
 You are also more than welcome to follow the [JavaScript Introduction](https://www.edx.org/course/javascript-introduction) course (introductory level).

 During this course, you will learn: